willdot/willdot.github.io/_posts/2021-01-23-33GrpcStreamin.md

 Here I have created a struct with a function that takes a chunkFunc (I called it this because it sounded funny to me) and a file name.
 The chunkFunc is a function declared as a type.
 This is the same function signature as our wrapped streaming function, so it can be passed in here.

 I then have the logic that opens the file and defering the closing of the file.
-Then using the bufio reader type I am able to create a slice of bytes in the size of 32kb to put my data in.
+Then I create a slice of bytes in the size of 32kb to put my data in.
 Then on each iteration of a loop, it will call Read() on the reader passing in the bytes buffer to write to.
 Then checking for errors, because if EOF is received then there's nothing else to read from the file.
-If there is data then we send only the number of bytes read into the byte slice, because we don't want to send empty data.
-TODO: word this better and perhaps investigate more
+If there is data then we send only the number of bytes read into the byte slice, because if the bytes buffer is 32kb but only 5kb have been written to it, we don't want to send 27kb of nothing.

 This file handling code is in a different package, and because I will want to want to mock the file handling out when testing my gRPC code, I will use an interface in the gRPC server like so.